Abraham Malpan: Mathews Mar Athanasius Metropolitan

 Mathews Athanasius was the son of the elder brother of Abraham Malpan and a personally groomed deacon.
 After completing his studies at Kottayam, he joined at Madras Christian College in Chennai, established by Rev. John Anderson.
 After completing his collegiate studies and by the spiritual guidance and necessity of Abraham Malpan, Mathews made travel arrangements to go to Antioch for Bishopship, with the help of his teachers in Chennai.
 It is said that Deacon Mathews had confided his vision and ambition with his friend George Mathen (later Rev.) - "If I live, it would be only for my Mother Church; I will throw away the weeds and restore the Church to its original purity."
 He was ordained as a Metropolitan (bishop) in February 1842 at Antioch, and held the duties as bishop in the region for a few months and returned home in March 1843.
 In 1852 he became the Metropolitan of Malankara Syrian Church and headed the entire Orthodox church until 1877.
-Palakkunnathu Mathews Mar Athanius had ordained many Deacons and Priests, among a Deacon, who became a Saint later on in the Malankara Syrian Church (St. Gregorios of Parumala).
-In 1868, while he was the Metropolitan of Malankara Syrian Church, he had also ordained his cousin - Palakkunnathu Thomas Mar Athanasius (later took over the matters with the Royal court relative to the disputes with Malankara Syrian Church on behalf of Mathews Mar Athanasius).
+Mathews Mar Athanius had ordained many Deacons and Priests, among a Deacon, who became a Saint later on in the Malankara Syrian Church (St. Gregorios of Parumala).
+In 1868, while he was the Metropolitan of Malankara Syrian Church, he had also ordained his cousin - Thomas Mar Athanasius (later took over the matters with the Royal court relative to the disputes with Malankara Syrian Church on behalf of Mathews Mar Athanasius).

 Final days

 Abraham Malpan was a diabetic, for which there was no proper treatment at the time.
-By the age of 50, he became very sick and died on September 9, 1845.
+By the age of 50, he became very sick and died on 9 September 1845.
 He was buried the next day at the Maramon Church.
 The funeral service was conducted by his nephew Mathews Mar Athanasius Metropolitan, of the Malankara Syrian Church.